Originally published December 26, 2018

 - SEO Framework: Easy to set up search engine optimization on your site, with no ads.

-- Simple History: Track changes to the website in a log.
-Helpful for troubleshooting.
+- Simple History: Tracks changes to the website in a log.
+Helpful for troubleshooting when you have multiple users with admin or editor permissions on a site.
+Here’s my review of Simple History.

 - WP Sweep: cleans up revisions, drafts, deleted comments, and a range of other temporary changes.